How to have an amazing adventure in Tuscany with kids

 Tuscany is pretty well set up to explore by train, all major cities will have stations and most attractions will be accessible from the centre by foot.
 There are also buses and organised tours available to explore the more distant hilltowns which are great if you don’t feel comfortable driving.

-When to visit Tuscany
+When to visit Tuscany with kids

 If you’re interested in visiting Italy with children then make sure you read this guide on Bologna with kids, another of our very favourite Italian cities.